swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 **After the workshop, the host will**
 * Collect workshop attendance
 * Send attendance and any other feedback to the Carpentries Workshop Administrator
-* Pay the workshop fee
+* Pay the workshop fee (only for centrally organized workshops)
 * Reimburse the instructors

 #### Billing Guidelines